 Proposal 19 [low priority] RAN2 discuss whether/how to handle non-3GPP ideal link failure.

-Proposal 22 [low priority] Whether legacy PDCP Control PDU transmission mechanism is reused or not.
+Proposal 22 [low priority RNA2 to capture signaling flow diagrams for path addtion case A and case B in Scenarion 1, based on input from R2-2211788, R2-2211814 and R2-2212699

+Proposal 23 [low priority RNA2 to discuss which option can be supported for reporting Inter-UE association in Scenario 2, when an indirect path is to be added:

+Option 1: Remote UE reporting

+Option 2: Relay UE reporting (either relay UE is in CONNECTED state or remote UE has triggered relay UE to enter CONNECTED via non-3GPP ideal link).

 Proposals not included

 As we focus on proposals critical to the completion of study, some proposals have to be postponed to the normative phase to discuss, unfortunately.
 Those proposals are listed below